lepi23/KubernetesSubmissions/log_output/README.md

 ## Log output app

-Delpoy with ´kubectl apply -a manifests´
+Delpoy with `kubectl apply -a manifests`